ldeeley/demo/thothDiscussion.md

 1. Perhaps identify a couple of job -roles - e.g. Web Developer, Back-End Developer (Entry Level)
 2. In the group, determine the short list of skills that would be highly desirable when you land the role to produce a couple of maps (as above)
-3. Ask for ideas, resources where mentees can learn, practice these essential skills and how they might be able to evidence competence –
+3. Ask for ideas, resources where mentees' can learn, practice these essential skills and how they might be able to evidence competence –
 4. Ask for volunteer champions to support sub-domains